MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/formContext-data-entity/getIsDirty.md

 ---
 title: "entity.getIsDirty (Client API reference) in model-driven apps| MicrosoftDocs"
-description: Gets a boolean value indicating whether any columns in the form have been modified. ms.author: jdaly
+description: Gets a boolean value indicating whether any attributes of the entity have been modified. ms.author: jdaly
 author: adrianorth
 manager: kvivek